-The Management Board members received a total of $\leq 1,255$ thousand in remuneration in 2019, including social tax (2018: $\leq 1,284$ thousand).
-No termination benefits were paid to members of the Management Board during 2019 (2018: 0).
+The Management Board members received a total of €1,005 thousand in remuneration in 2020, including social tax (2019: €1,255 thousand).
+During the reporting period, Management Board member was paid termination benefit of €73 thousand (2019:0).
 According to the conditions of the contracts concluded with the members of the Management Board, severance payments may be paid for up to 12 months on the termination of the contract.
-No remuneration was paid to members of the Supervisory Board in 2019 and 2018.
-Insurance contracts of $\leq 10$ thousand were concluded with the Management Board members in the reporting period (2018: $\leq 10$ thousand).
+No remuneration was paid to members of the Supervisory Board in 2020 and 2019.
+Insurance contracts of €9 thousand were concluded with the Management Board members in the reporting period (2019: €10 thousand).